corda/corda-runtime-os/tools/plugins/virtual-node/README.md

 # Virtual Node Cli Plugin

-Upload and overwrite earlier stored CPI record.
+Uploads and replaces a previously stored CPI record.
 Any sandboxes running an overwritten version of CPI will be purged and optionally vault data for the affected Virtual Nodes wiped out.